Krazete/bookmarklets/README.md

 | If the video suddenly turns dark, the glow will linger for a while. |  If the video suddenly turns dark, the glow will disappear instantly. |
 | Not available for live or unprocessed videos. | Works on all videos. |

 It also kinda works with the light theme if you remove the `canvas.style.mixBlendMode = "lighten"` line.
 Darkness isn't supposed to glow though, so it'll looks strange.

+It's a little buggy, especially if using the miniplayer.
+This bookmarklet is togglable, so you can turn it off easily if it suddenly blurs the entire screen or something.

 # Toggles